gerencianet/gn-api-sdk-php/docs/NOTIFICATION.md

 Response will be an array with all changes of a token that happened within 6 months, and it contains the following parameters:

-* id: Each notification has its own sequence, starting from `1` and the `id` parameters is used to mark this sequence.
+* id: Each notification has its own sequence, starting from `1` and the `id` parameter is used to mark this sequence.
 This is useful if you need to keep track which change you have already processed.

 * type: The type of this change.
 The available values are:
   * `charge` - a charge have changed.